Asynchronous LearningSecondary students aged 12-14 in maroon sweatshirts engaged in asynchronous learning with tablets and projects.

 When to use asynchronous learning

-1. Develop Asynchronous Courses: Begin by transforming your physical classroom syllabus into an asynchronous course.
-This involves breaking down class materials into manageable segments that students can access and complete at their own pace.
+1. Build Your Course: Turn your classroom syllabus into an asynchronous format.
+Break materials into clear segments students can complete at their own pace.

-4. Create Virtual Classrooms: Virtual classrooms can mimic the interactive nature of a physical classroom.
-Use discussion forums, student presentations, and other interactive tools to foster active learning and reduce feelings of isolation among online students.
+4. Set Up Virtual Spaces: Use discussion forums, student presentations, and interactive tools to keep learning active and reduce isolation.

 Asynchronous courses